"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 Some Practical Help You Can Give

-In conclusion, I’d just like to recommend that if you do know a young man from a charedi family who’s been in trouble with the police and has his heart set on joining the IDF, you should do everything you can to encourage him to join Nachal Charedi, partly because it’s just plain a better program spiritually and militarily speaking, and partly because there’s almost no chance they’ll allow him to join the regular army.
+If you know a young man from a charedi family who’s been in trouble with the police and wants to join the IDF, you should do everything you can to encourage him to join Nachal Charedi, partly because it’s just plain a better program spiritually and militarily speaking, and partly because there’s almost no chance they’ll allow him to join the regular army.

 (This is what my son does now.
 He talks troubled youth out of going for the regular army and to just enlist in Nachal Charedi instead.
-It really does work out much better.)
+It really does work out much better.
+And again, most boys in Nachal Charedi do NOT have criminal backgrounds.
+They're pretty good boys!)

-Otherwise, this boy will likely get stuck in MAKAM and then be forced to be a truck driver, a weapons clerk, or a fireman (which sounds exciting, but because the jet mechanics and the pilots do their job so well, baruch Hashem, the firemen usually have nothing to do, except drills 3 times a week—although they’ve also been used to help put out balloon fires along the Gazan border, may Hashem protect everyone from all harm).
+Otherwise, the troubled youth will likely get stuck in MAKAM and then be forced to be a truck driver, a weapons clerk, or a fireman (which sounds exciting, but because the jet mechanics and the pilots do their job so well, baruch Hashem, the firemen usually have nothing to do, except drills 3 times a week—although they’ve also been used to help put out balloon fires along the Gazan border, may Hashem protect everyone from all harm).

 So there you go.